DarynHolmes/api_example/README.md

 * http://example.com/update_team?id=10&name=Sue
 * http://example.com/delete_team?id=10

-While you can design your own API, with your own end points (URIs), it is good practice to follow an architectural style known as REST - representational state transfer.
-This is a standard way of naming URIs.
+While you can design your own API, with any endpoints you desire, it is good practice to follow an architectural style known as REST - representational state transfer.
+This is a standard way of naming endpoints\URIs.

 ### REST

 Representational State Transfer (REST) was introduced by Roy Fielding to describe a standard way of creating HTTP APIs.
-He mapped the main HTTP verbs (view, create, edit, and delete) onto common actions e.g. GET, POST, PUT, DELETE.
+When using the RESTful style we map main HTTP verbs (GET, POST, PUT, DELETE) onto common actions e.g. view, create, edit, and delete.

-#### HTTP methods
+#### HTTP methods\verbs
-These are called HTTP verbs

 Commonly used verbs:
 * GET